Chat with us, powered by LiveChat Hourly vs. Fixed: Which is better for Less App Development Cost?

 Hourly vs. Fixed: Which is better for Less App Development Cost?

 How much does it cost to make an app?
 This is one of the most burning questions that people asked Google this year.
-And, the answer to this question depends on what pricing model you select for the development of your Mobile App.
+And, the answer to this question depends on what pricing model you select for the Mobile App Development for your project.
 Will it be hourly or fixed?
 What will be better for less app development cost?

 The cost of development of an app is hard to predict.
 But, depending on the required features of the final product, we can select one of the two pricing models – Fixed-price or Hourly.
 A few projects run well with a Fixed Price model, while others don’t because of high-risk possibilities for both the parties.